Folklore of the Yorkshire Dales

 And did you know that Dibbles Bridge was built by the Devil?

-Known locally as Devil’s Bridge, this bridge was allegedly built by Satan himself as a favour for a local shoemaker, who had a drink with him.
+Known locally as Devil’s Bridge, this bridge was allegedly built by Satan himself as a favour for a local shoemaker, who had had a drink with him.

 I mean… given the Devil’s reputation, it seems he was feeling in a pretty generous mood on this day!